Jeunese/jeunese.github.io/docs/ux-writing.md

 ### Page-level help

 Context-sensitive topics that are triggered when the user selects a link provided at page level, used when the user might need conceptual or bigger-picture information (such as UI use cases) to help them understand the page they're on.
 This provides users with a way of getting detailed information without having to navigate or search different sites.

+## Progressive disclosure philosophy

+Progressive disclosure is an interaction design pattern that involves sequencing information and actions across screens, and revealing only essential information.
+This avoids overwhelming the user and helps them manage complexity.
+It also makes products easier to learn and use, avoids frustration and confusion, and reduces the number of potential errors.
+Some guidelines include:

+-  Don't bombard the user with a lot of information as soon as they're introduced to the product.
+-  Allow the information to progress naturally, from simple to complex.
+-  Help the user move from completing tasks with essential information to completing more complex tasks with additional info.
+-  Build upon each subsequent step of information experience and learning.
+-  Provide only the necessary information for the user to take each action, one at a time.

+With the progressive disclosure philosophy in mind, you should consider when to use the following types of microcopy and contextual help to guide the user.
+You can decide on the type of copy you're providing based on the required level of detail.

 ## UI messages